JetBrains/teamcity-documentation/topics/accessing-server-by-http.md

 [//]: # (title: Accessing Server by HTTP)
 [//]: # (auxiliary-id: Accessing Server by HTTP)

 [//]: # (Internal note.
 Do not delete.
 "Accessing Server by HTTPd2e3.txt")

 <warning>

 Use the TeamCity [REST API](rest-api.md) for accessing the server from scripts.
-This section is __obsolete__ and preserved for __backward\-compatibility__ with previous TeamCity versions and for some specific functionality.
+This section is __obsolete__ and preserved for __backward-compatibility__ with previous TeamCity versions and for some specific functionality.

 </warning>